weaveworks/weave/docs/weavedns-design.md

 hostnames and weave addresses for containers on the host.
 Like IPAM, this service is embedded within the router.
-It binds to the host bridge to answer DNS queries from local containers; for anything it can't answer, it uses the infomation in the host's /etc/resolv.conf to query an 'fallback' server.
+It binds to the host bridge to answer DNS queries from local containers; for anything it can't answer, it uses the information in the host's /etc/resolv.conf to query an 'fallback' server.

 The service is comprised of a DNS server, which answers all DNS queries